The following steps will guide you through the process of applying for admission to Edgecombe Community College.

 - Apply for Financial Aid: If you are planning to apply for financial aid, please do so as soon as possible; you do not have to be admitted as a student to start this process.
 Complete the Free Application for Federal Student Aid (FAFSA) at www.fafsa.ed.gov.
 Edgecombe Community College’s school code is 008855 and is required on the application.

-- Provide Transcripts: Have all of your transcripts (high school or GED, and college) mailed to the Admissions Office at 2009 West Wilson Street, Tarboro, NC 27886.
-Please note that submission of transcripts can take a few weeks; plan ahead to ensure that you can finish the application process well in advance of registering for classes.
+- Provide Transcripts: Please note that submission of transcripts can take a few weeks; plan ahead to ensure that you can finish the application process well in advance of registering for classes.
+Have all of your transcripts (high school or GED, and college) mailed to:

 Students applying to ECC may also be asked to complete a separate residency status application if deemed necessary by college officials.